lhkhiem28/Enhancing-Vietnamese-Sentiment-Analysis-with-Ensemble-Networks/README.md

 # Enhancing Vietnamese Sentiment Analysis withEnsemble Networks

-This is the Pytorch implementation for the paper "Enhancing Vietnamese Sentiment Analysis withEnsemble Networks", which is submitted at the conference SOFSEM 2021.
+This is the Pytorch implementation for the paper "Enhancing Vietnamese Sentiment Analysis with Ensemble Networks", which is submitted at the conference SOFSEM 2021.

 ## Requirement